Sleaford Castle: Medieval era

-A dam was placed across the river Slea at the end of Westgate, with a two-wheeled watermill behind it, producing a large pond to provide fresh fish for episcopal celebrations (an orchard just outside the castle provided fruit, and a dovecote to the east of the barn meat) along with rushes and thatch for roofing.
+A dam was placed across the river Slea at the end of Westgate, with a two-wheeled watermill behind it, producing large quantities of agricultural products for the local people.

 The nearest the castle came to a siege were on two occasions when the bishop was forced to hand over his keys to King Stephen during the Anarchy (by Alexander himself, to buy his release after Stephen's successful siege of Newark Castle) and to Edward II in the 1320s when his loyalties were doubted.

 King John spent a night in the castle in October 1216 just after his disastrous crossing of the Wash and just before his death, and in 1430 Bishop Richard Fleming died in the castle.

 Early modern period

 Henry VIII stayed at Sleaford twice (once in 1541 with his queen Catherine Howard) and held a State Council at the Castle.
 The castle passed into the hands of the Duke of Somerset in 1544, from whom it was confiscated by the crown in 1546.
 On both occasions, and in 1555, it was still said to be defensible and habitable.
-John Leland described it at this time as well maintained with a gatehouse, which housed two portcullises, and a high central tower, 'but not sette upon a hille of raised yerth'.
+John Leland described it at this time as well maintained with a gatehouse, which housed two portcullises, and a high central tower, "but not sette upon a hille of raised yerth".

 The castle began to fall into disrepair during the second half of the 16th century with the timber and lead roof being removed to be reused in buildings in the town, some of which survives to the present day.
 The process of decline continued under the ownership of the Carre family.
 In 1604 it was described as ‘the late fair castle’, suggesting it had been largely or even fully dismantled before 1600.
 An early 18th-century engraving of the castle shows a ruin with a considerable amount of stonework still visible.

 Present

 The visible remains are now only a moat, a scrap of masonry (one small, toppled portion of a wall in the north-east corner of the inner bailey) and associated earthworks.
 It is now a scheduled monument and a Grade II listed building protected by law.
 It is also cultivated for wildlife.

+Sleaford Castle was excavated during the 1860s, and was not excavated again until the Sleaford Castle Heritage Group excavated the castle grounds between 19-21 July 2023.
+The castle was excavated to determine its layout, and the finds included a floor tile fragment which featured a cat paw print on it, and also a Jetton of Hans Krauwinkel II from Nuremberg, dated to 1586-1635.